Tuesday, May 30, 2006

 AT&T, Verizon and BellSouth want us to trust that they’ll be good stewards of Internet freedom.
 Meanwhile, they’re selling out ordinary Americans to the National Security Agency.

-May 11's USA Today tells how these three carriers secretly provided to the NSA the phone call records of tens of millions of people — most of whom aren’t suspected of any crime.
+A report in May 11's USA Today tells how these three carriers secretly provided to the NSA the phone call records of tens of millions of people — most of whom aren’t suspected of any crime.

 These companies apparently have no qualms about betraying customer trust — or breaking federal law.